specifysystems/lmpy/_sphinx_config/tutorial/pam_statistics.rst

 Introduction
 ============
 The PAM data structure can be used to generate many diversity statistics.
-By default, many of the statistics presented in Soberon and Cavner, 2015 are generated as well as some phylogenetic diversity metrics if a tree is provided.
+By default, many of the statistics presented in Soberon and Cavner (2015) are generated as well as some phylogenetic diversity metrics if a tree is provided.
 Additionally, new statistics can be created by decorating functions with the appropriate statistic type and adding them to the stats instance.